Front view of a gardener with tools representing customer service

 We accept complaints from clients and authorised representatives regarding any aspect of our gardening services.
 Our approach is guided by the principles of accessibility, impartiality and transparency.
 Complaints will be logged, acknowledged and investigated without prejudice.
 We seek to be clear about what went wrong, why it happened, and what will be done to put things right.
 All stages of the process are documented and retained in line with our data handling practices.

-Photograph showing example of a gardening issue reported for review How to raise a concern — Initially, please raise the issue with the operative or project supervisor on site so minor matters can be resolved quickly.
+A young male gardener dressed in a white t-shirt and blue striped apron, wearing white gardening gloves, is tending to a lush green shrub in a well-maintained garden.
+The background reveals a variety of plants, trees, and shrubs, indicating a landscaped outdoor space typical of a backyard or front garden in Greenwich.
+The garden features neatly trimmed hedge lines, healthy grass, and a paved patio area visible in the distance.
+The gardener appears focused on pruning or inspecting the plant, with natural daylight illuminating the scene under a partly cloudy sky.
+This setting exemplifies professional landscape maintenance and planting services available to homeowners in the Greenwich area, supporting healthy growth and tidy outdoor environments, fitting within the scope of gardening services by Gardening Greenwich.
+How to raise a concern — Initially, please raise the issue with the operative or project supervisor on site so minor matters can be resolved quickly.
 If the problem is not resolved immediately, a formal complaint should be submitted in writing or recorded through authorised communication channels.
 Please provide a concise description of the issue, relevant dates, locations and any supporting evidence such as photographs.
 We will acknowledge receipt within a short, stated timescale and explain the next steps in the review process.

 Investigation Process